cagataydemiralp/va-sampler/README.md

 To install, download or clone the repo and then run `npm install` in the `va-sampler` folder.
 As for the backend, you'll need to run `pip install -r requirements.txt` in the `analytics_server` folder.
-If you don't have `pip` installed, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installing/).
+If you don't have `pip` installed, install it by following the instructions [here](https://pip.pypa.io/en/stable/installing/).